Pp3ng/network_chat/README.md

 - Public message: Simply type your message and press Enter to send it to all connected clients.
 - Private message: Use the command /w <username> <message> to send a private message to a specific user.
+- list: Use the command /list to list all connected clients.
 - Quit: Use the command /quit to exit the client.